 You’ll also see Brawner Farm, site of the first skirmish of the Second Battle, Deep Cut, where Union troops attacked Southern lines again and again without success, and Chinn Ridge, where Union troops desperately held off the Confederate counterattack as the bulk of the Northern army fled.

 Five separate ranger-led tours of either 45 minutes or 1 hour each cover different aspects of the First and Second Battles of Manassas.
 Four of them are offered only once a day, so check the schedule to figure out which one or several interest you.
 If you visit in mid-July or late August, you might want to time your trip to coincide with the park’s annual battle anniversary weekends, which include living history encampments showing how soldiers lived, along with artillery and musket firing demonstrations.

 For more information, visit www.nps.gov/mana.

 Hours: The park is open daily from dawn to dusk.
 The Henry Hill Visitor Center is open daily from 8:30 a.m. to 5 p.m., except on Thanksgiving and Christmas days.
 The historic Stone House is open from 10 a.m. to 4:30 p.m. daily.

-Admission: $3 per person.
+Admission: Free, donations are accepted.
 For additional fee information, click here.

 Parking: West on I-66 to Route 234 North.
 The entrance to the park and its parking lot is on the right.